 - Safety & Well-being

-The Fort Collins Community Survey serves as a consumer report card for the City.
+The Fort Collins Community Survey serves as a report card for the City.
 Residents rate the quality of life, their satisfaction with community amenities and local government.
 Residents also provide feedback on what is working well and what is not, and identify priorities for community planning and resource allocation.
 The City started the survey in 2001 and compares results from year to year to see trends as well as compare Fort Collins to other jurisdictions across the nation and Front Range.

 City Manager's Monthly Report